Overview

 Welcome to rsbinder!

 rsbinder is a Rust library and toolset that enables you to utilize Binder IPC on Linux and Android OS.
+It provides pure Rust implementations that make Binder IPC available across both platforms.

 Binder IPC is an object-oriented IPC (Inter-Process Communication) mechanism that Google added to the Linux kernel for Android.
 Android uses Binder IPC for all process communication, and since 2015, it has been integrated into the Linux kernel, making it available on all Linux systems.